ronpscg/secure-and-measured-boot-qemu-x86_64-uefi-ovmf-grub-kernel-initramfs-luks2-verity-no-shim-no-mok/STEPS.md

 test-tmp.sh
 ```

-In terms it runs the almost identical (I'll change it later maybe with some parameter)  `tpm-run-qemu.sh` or  `tpm-run-qemu-disk.sh` (one attaches several drives to QEMU, one uses the combined disk image)
+In terms it runs the almost identical (I'll change it later maybe with some parameter)  `tpm-run-qemu.sh` or  `tpm-run-qemu-disk.sh` (one attaches several drives to QEMU, one uses the combined disk image).

+**Known and annoying issues: with libswtpm:**
+If you run into errors from SWTPM - let me know, there are some known issues at first initalization, I think I have the workaround somewhere...

 ### Enrolling keys and achieving automatic unlocking on first boot in QEMU